IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 You can now test the apps by going to http://<i>name2</i>.mybluemix.net

-# Scenario Two: Deploy Flightassist microservices on Kubernetes Cluster
+# 5. Deploy Flightassist microservices on Kubernetes Cluster

 In this scenario, we want to break down Flightassist to multiple containers.
 Therefore, we will run Flightassist as our main application with weather-service as our microservice to query the weather data.
 Then, we will host those containers using Docker Compose or Kubernetes.